August 30, 2024

 • Monitor Chemical Levels: Regularly test and adjust your pool's chemical levels to guarantee optimal balance.

-• Regular Filter Maintenance: To keep pool filters operating efficiently, clean or replace them regularly.
+• Regular Filter Maintenance: To keep a pool filter operating efficiently, clean or replace them regularly.

-• Use a Pool Cover: Cover your pool to keep trash and impurities out when it is not in use.
+• Use a Pool Cover: Using Pool Cover to keep trash and impurities out when it is not in use.

 • Shock the Pool: To kill germs and algae, do a shock treatment on a monthly or biweekly basis, especially during peak usage times.